corygleisinger17-cmd/safehaven-engineering-docs/Product/PRODUCT_DECISIONS.md

 ### Decision

-Every uploaded document should eventually be associated with an inventory item.
+Every uploaded document should eventually be associated with an Asset.

 ### Document Types